 Pre-Registration Preparation

-Document Verification and Organization Verify all required documents are current and valid before visiting registration locations.
-Iqama expiration dates should provide adequate coverage for your intended service period, as providers may refuse registration for documents expiring within 90 days.
+Document Verification and Organization: Verify all required documents are current and valid before visiting registration locations.
+Iqama expiration dates should provide adequate coverage for your intended service period.
+Providers may refuse registration for documents expiring within 90 days.

 Organize documents in a clear folder with originals separated from copies, enabling quick presentation to registration staff.
 Consider bringing additional passport-sized photos, as some providers require photos for certain service features or account verification purposes.

-Consider family or group registration if multiple household members need service, as group plans often provide significant savings and simplified billing arrangements.
+Consider family or group registration if several household members need service.
+Group plans often offer big savings and easier billing.
 Business visa holders should explore business-specific plans that may offer enhanced features and dedicated support services.

 Registration Day Procedures